Last Reviewed for Accuracy by Ryan Fee on May 1, 2026.

 }

-Ansible can read Terraform state files to build inventory, though this requires careful access management.
+Ansible can read Terraform state files to build inventory, but you have to manage access to that state carefully.

 Using terraform_state plugin: